zjoeyrushc/osc-interactive-midi/README_EN.md

 ### **4.2 Camera Data Mapping:**

-- Capture frame brightness, color offset, and motion intensity using OpenCV to generate dynamic music. **The mapping relationship can be customized according to the target parameters of the synthesizer.**
+- **Using OpenCV to capture screen brightness, color shift (warmth vs. coolness), and motion intensity (degree of camera movement) for generating dynamic music.
+The mapping relationships can be customized based on the target parameters of the synthesizer.**

 - **Data Mapping and Ranges:**